-“That’s OK; so am I,” answered the emerald gladiator, taking to the sky as a glowing green force-field sprang up around him.
+“That’s okay — so am I,” answered the Emerald Gladiator, taking to the sky as a glowing green force-field sprang up around him.

 “That’s our cue, folks!” said Steel as he, Black Canary, and Green Arrow charged from the woods.
 Hawkwoman drew a pair of blaster pistols as he husband arced upward, then quickly dived toward the ground with his mace poised to strike.

 “Full spectrum on the blasters!” shouted the largest of the Gordanians.
 “The Kryptonian is here!”
 He took aim at Superman and fired a scintillating beam of multicolored energy at him.

 Great Scott! thought Superman as he was knocked back a step by the blast.
 I actually felt that!

 Black Canary turned toward a group of four of the aliens and opened her mouth.
 Her hypersonic canary cry issued forth, but had little effect.
 Sound-dampening armor, she realized.
 Without hesitating, she focused her cry downward.
 The ground at the aliens’ feet heaved upward and knocked them off their feet.

 “Here, pretty bird, let me gum up the works a little.”
 Green Arrow fired at the downed Gordanians, the arrow erupting in a spray of quick-drying, heavy-duty adhesive.
 “Should hold them for a few minutes, at least.”

 Green battering rams appeared near several of the portals in the ship, attempting to drive many of the emerging alien warriors backward.
 Green Lantern’s efforts were hampered by the golden battle armor they wore, as his ring’s lone weakness rendered it useless against the yellow-hued armor itself.
 Emerald tentacles reached to uproot trees to use as clubs against the aliens.